-- General 3-D molecular visualization with extensive drawing and coloring methods - Extensive atom selection syntax for choosing subsets of atoms for display - Visualization of dynamic molecular data - Visualization of volumetric data - Supports all major molecular data file formats - No limits on the number of molecules or trajectory frames, except available memory - Molecular analysis commands - Rendering high-resolution, publication-quality molecule images - Movie making capability - Building and preparing systems for molecular dynamics simulations - Interactive molecular dynamics simulations - Extensions to the Tcl/Python scripting languages - Extensible source code written in C and C++
+- General 3-D molecular visualization with extensive drawing and coloring methods and strong support for visualization of molecular dynamics - Supports all major molecular data file formats, with no limits to structure or trajectory sizes except memory capacity and addressing - Extensive atom selection syntax for choosing subsets of atoms for both analytical tasks and for graphical display - Visualization of volumetric data - Molecular analysis commands - Rendering of high-resolution, publication-quality molecule images - Built-in movie making tools - Building and preparing systems for molecular dynamics simulations - Interactive molecular dynamics simulations - User-extensible through the built-in Tcl and Python scripting languages - Extensible source code written in C and C++

 This article will serve as an introductory VMD tutorial.
 It is impossible to cover all of VMD's capabilities, but here we will present several step-by-step examples of VMD's basic features.
-Topics covered in this tutorial include visualizing molecules in three dimensions with different drawing and coloring methods, rendering publication-quality figures, animate and analyze the trajectory of a molecular dynamics simulation, scripting in the text-based Tcl/Tk interface, and analyzing both sequence and structure data for proteins.
+Topics covered in this tutorial include visualizing molecules in three dimensions with different drawing and coloring methods, rendering publication-quality figures, animating and analyzing molecular dynamics simulation trajectories, scripting in the text-based Tcl/Tk interface, and analyzing both sequence and structure data for proteins.